Australian Baha'i Sites

 Junior youth group in Wongan Hills strengthening bonds between young and old

-In this personal reflection, year 12 student Safira Shanks talks about how the junior youth group in Wongan Hills, a rural town about 180kms north of Perth in the the Wheatbelt region of Western Australia, is being supported by a number of people of all ages, leading to bonds being strengthened between both young and old.
+In this personal reflection, year 12 student Safira Shanks talks about how the junior youth group in Wongan Hills, a rural town about 180kms north of Perth in the Wheatbelt region of Western Australia, is being supported by a number of people of all ages, leading to bonds being strengthened between both young and old.

 There is no one more passionate about the well-being of our small town than the families who have lived here for generations, tirelessly initiating and supporting many community endeavours.